- Course Number:

 Course Activities and Design

 - Students are assigned to one office during the fourth term of the Ophthalmic Medical Technology program.
 The assignment is for a ten week rotation, the offices are selected by the course instructor.
 Insofar as possible, student requests for assignments will be taken into consideration.
-Office assignment will be scheduled for one eight hour shift per week in accordance with the program schedule.
+Office assignment will be scheduled for two to three eight hour shifts per week in accordance with the program schedule.
 Hours of assignment are based on office requirements and will be indicated on a schedule published by the course instructor.

 - Students are required to wear lab jackets conforming to the requirements set forth by the PCC Ophthalmic Medical Technology program.